The World First Known Architect??

 Inheritance

-Later given by Egyptians such as the state of medicine and the knowledge
+Later, given by the Egyptians, such as the state of medicine and the knowledge.

 Devoted for more than 2,000 years after his death

-Inspired ancient Greek scholars - some also equalized them with Asclepius, the Greek treatment of the treatment
+Inspired ancient Greek scholars - some also equated them with Asclepius, the Greek god of medicine

 Deified as a God

-About 2,000 years after his death, Imhotep was worshiped as treatment and knowledge god.
+About 2,000 years after his death, Imhotep was worshiped as treatment and knowledge.

 His confession of faith was so widespread that he was honored by the Greeks, and equalized him with the Greek deity of therapy, real.